High Life Expectancy: Why Do the Japanese Live Longer?

 3. They enjoy the fresh air

-It´s normal that on nice days in Spring or in Summer, the Japanese do exercise in the many public parks.
+It’s normal that on nice days in Spring or in Summer, the Japanese exercise in the many public parks.
 They enjoy spending time in the fresh air, maybe because their houses are small, or maybe to make the most of the sunlight.
 This last point alone is good, as they can get vitamin D and absorb calcium.

-As you can see, the Japanese are very active, even after retirement.
-They can do many activities, and age is no impediment for enjoying them.
+As you can see, Japanese people are very active, even after retirement.
+They do many activities, and age is no impediment for enjoying them.

 4. They spend a lot of time with family

-Amongst all the habits for living longer, we also have to mention habits that are good for your spirit, soul, or nervous system.
-Family is the most important thing for them and when a person gets older their eldest child takes responsibility for their care.
+Amongst all the habits for their high life expectancy, we also have to mention habits that are good for your spirit, soul, or nervous system.
+Family is the most important thing for the Japanese, and when a person gets older their eldest child takes responsibility for their care.

 Grandparents spend a lot of time with their grandchildren, since older people are considered a great source of knowledge and experience.
-Without a doubt, this is a good reason for them to feel useful, since they’re even doing something important at home in teaching something to the little ones.
+Without a doubt, this helps them feel useful, as they’re doing something important at home in teaching the little ones.

-Of course, in the great cities of Japan this doesn’t always apply.
+Of course, in the big cities in Japan this doesn’t always apply.
 Those that live and work in the metropolis carry on at a much faster pace.
 However, they also take time for meditation or practicing relaxation techniques such as Tai Chi.

 It’s normal to see people in public places doing some style of rhythmic or relaxing “dance”.
 This puts them back in touch with their roots and helps them to forget stress.